gufeijun/gscript/doc/syntax.md

 --x			# x==0
 ```

-But if these two operators are used as a expression:
+But if these two operators are used as expressions:

 ```python
 let x = 0